ToshioCP/Gtk4-tutorial/src/sec14.src.md

 When first instance is launched, then it register itself with its application ID (for example, `com.github.ToshioCP.tfe`).
 Just after the registration, startup signal is emitted, then activate or open signal is emitted and the instance's main loop runs.
 I wrote "startup signal is emitted just after the application is generated" in the prior subsection.
-More precisely, it is emitted just after registration.
+More precisely, it is emitted just after the registration.

 If another instance which has the same application ID is invoked after that, it also tries to register itself.
 Because this is the second instance, the registration of the ID has already done, so it fails.